magomimmo/modern-cljs/doc/tutorial-14.md

 In the Step 1 of this tutorial we prepared the field for introducing [Enlive][11], one of the most famous CLJ libs in the clojurean community.
-There are already
-[few Enlive tutorials availbale online][12] and I'm not going to compete with who is more knowledgeable than me on this topic.
-In this step of the tutorial I'm only going to introduce the few things that will allow us to implement a very simple server-side only Shopping Calculator in accordance with the progressive enhamvement principle.
+There are already [few Enlive tutorials available online][12] and I'm not going to compete with who is more knowledgeable than me on this topic.
+In this step of the tutorial I'm only going to introduce the few things that will allow us to implement a very simple server-side Shopping Calculator in accordance with the progressive enhancement principle.

-The reasons why I choose Enlive are very well motivated by [David Nolen][13] in its [bestseller tutorial][14] on Enlive:
+The reasons why I choose Enlive are very well motivated by [David Nolen][13] in its [nice tutorial][14] on Enlive:

 > Enlive gives you the advantages of designer accessible templates
 > (since they’re just HTML) without losing the power of function